 Attendees do not need to register or RSVP.
 All are welcome.

 About Ron Hansen

 Ron Hansen is the author of nine novels, two collections of stories, a children's book, a collection of essays, and several screenplays.
 "Mariette in Ecstasy" was a nationwide bestseller, was nominated for the National Book Critics Circle Award, and won the Gold Medal in Fiction from the Commonwealth Club of California.
 His novel "Atticus" was a finalist for both the National Book Award and the PEN/Faulkner Award.
-His novel "The Assassination of Jesse James by the Coward Robert Ford" was also a finalist for the PEN/Faulkner Award and was made into a movie staring Brad Pitt and Casey Affleck.
+His novel "The Assassination of Jesse James by the Coward Robert Ford" was also a finalist for the PEN/Faulkner Award and was made into a movie starring Brad Pitt and Casey Affleck.
 His most recent book is "Hotly in Pursuit of the Real: Notes Toward a Memoir."
 He teaches film and creative writing at Santa Clara University in northern California.